 Over 15 years since the Small Grants Scheme was first created in 2006, we have supported 121 projects and disbursed over £300,000 in grants to the region.
 In recent years we have funded projects concerned with violence against women and girls, the employability of young people with mental and physical disabilities, mental health issues, vulnerable older people, and socially isolated groups, to name but a few.

-The main focus of its work is:
+The main focus of our work is:

-- supporting organisations committed to reform in the health and social sectors
+- supporting organisations committed to reform in the health and social sectors;

-- facilitating networking and exchange of information
+- facilitating networking and exchange of information;

-- encouraging sharing of experience and learning
+- encouraging sharing of experience and learning;

-- helping organisations working in the region to identify potential partners
+- helping organisations working in the region to identify potential partners;

-- providing seed funding to help organisations to launch or extend partnerships
+- providing seed funding to help organisations to launch or extend partnerships;

 - lobbying with and on behalf of organisations that share our objectives.